karl-run/rollup-starter-project/README.md

-# rollup-starter-project
+# rollup-starter-project-react

-This package shows how to get started with [rollup][rollup] (and [babel][babel]) for writing npm packages using ES6 modules.
+This package shows how to get started with [rollup][rollup] (and [babel][babel]) for writing npm packages using ES6 modules for writing React components.
 Writing npm packages with a [jsnext:main][jsnext:main] allows users of your package to choose whether they use it using the traditional `require` function understood by node.js, or using the `import` statement added in ES6 which can result in smaller bundles through live-code inclusion static